yuwen41/MCP-LifeAgent/README.md

-# 🚀 MCP LifeAgent Project Guide
+# 🚀 MCP-LifeAgent Project Guide

-MCP LifeAgent is an AI-powered assistant that integrates multiple tools into one system.
+MCP-LifeAgent is an AI-powered assistant that integrates multiple tools into one system.
 It is designed to streamline information retrieval, communication, and productivity.

 ## ✨ Core Features